This page only relates to making complaints about Croydon councillors.

 Reasonable adjustments

-In line with the requirements of the Disability Discrimination Act 2000, we can make reasonable adjustments to assist you if you have a disability that prevents you from making your complaint in writing.
-If that is the case, please email the Monitoring Officer at ethics@croydon.gov.uk for assistance.
+In line with the requirements of the Equality Act 2010, we can make reasonable adjustments to assist you if you have a disability that prevents you from making your complaint in writing.
+If that is the case, please contact the Monitoring Officer at ethics@croydon.gov.uk for assistance.

 Support with completing the form

 We can help if English is not your first language, or if you need any support in completing the form.
-You can contact us by post, email or telephone.
+You can contact us by post or email.

 Bernard Weatherill House